 Last year, I decided I needed to learn German.
 It started one night while I was at a dinner party in Berlin.
-During dinner I noticed that I was at a table of German speakers who were all politely speaking in English just for me!
+During dinner, I noticed that I was at a table of German speakers who were all politely speaking in English just for me!
 I felt like the stereotypical stupid American.
 Berlin is one of the most amazing cities in the world.
 I knew I’d be back the following summer, so right then I set a goal.
-To return one year later with enough German skills to, for example, read a menu, ask directions, and follow along with some basic diner conversation.
+To return one year later with enough German skills to, for example, read a menu, ask directions, and follow along with some basic dinner conversation.

 - Have a goal

 - Attack the problem with a variety of resources